ejwill04/job-chat/README.md

 To Start Server:

 `nodemon index.js` from the 'node' folder

+To Run MongoDB:

+`./mongod` from your mongoDB bin folder (ex. ./mongodb-osx-x86_64-3.4.2/bin)

 To Visit App:

-mongo: `localhost:8080`
+`localhost:8080`
-mongoDB: './mongod' from your mongoDB folder (ex. ~/Desktop/mongodb-osx-x86_64-3.4.2/bin)

 ## Reflection